 The risk of harm is increased if more than one drug is used at a time, especially when drugs of unknown content and purity are combined.
-This includes mixing over-thecounter drugs, prescription drugs and illegal drugs.
+This includes mixing over-the-counter drugs, prescription drugs and illegal drugs.

-Poly drug use increases the risk of the following symptoms and effects include:
+Poly drug use increases the risk of the following symptoms and effects including:

-- Increase in heart rate, blood pressure and body temperature - Overdose - Severe emotional and mental disturbances such as panic attacks and paranoia.
+- an increase in heart rate, blood pressure and body temperature - overdose - severe emotional and mental disturbances such as panic attacks and paranoia.